prashantgupta24/firewalld-rest/README.md

 ## Purpose

-If you have seen this message when you log into your linux server:
+If you have seen this message when you login to your linux server:

 ```
 There were 534 failed login attempts since the last successful login.